Criminal legal aid review

-However, the MoJ has announced more information about these accelerated items and we do not believe they will do enough to secure the short-term sustainability of the profession.
+However, when the MoJ announced more information, we felt the accelerated items would not do enough to secure the short-term sustainability of the profession.

 We had expected an interim set of announcements in November 2019 as part of the accelerated work in the criminal legal aid review.

-Alongside our criminal justice campaign, the Law Society and others have been feeding evidence into the review to ensure that our serious concerns regarding the sustainability of the criminal justice system are understood.
-A strong evidence base has been built, but it remains a matter for the next administration to make decisions on future investment.
+Alongside our criminal justice campaign, the Law Society and others had fed evidence into the review to ensure that our serious concerns about the sustainability of the criminal justice system were understood.

 The MoJ accelerated its review work plan of criminal legal aid fees in key areas we lobbied on.